Substituted β-carboline: Pharmacology

-Explorative human studies for the medical use of β-carbolines
+Hallucinogenic activity

+The hallucinogenic effects of β-carbolines are said to be qualitatively distinct from those of serotonergic psychedelics like mescaline but similar to those of ibogaine.
+Along these lines, β-carbolines and ibogaine fully substitute for each other in rodent drug discrimination tests.
+The mechanism of action of hallucinogens of the β-carboline and ibogaine type is unclear.
+Findings are conflicting on whether serotonin 5-HT2A receptor activation may be involved or not. β-Carbolines and ibogaine do have low affinity for the serotonin 5-HT2A receptor, but β-carbolines failed to activate the receptor even at high concentrations. β-Carbolines and ibogaine show stimulus generalization with serotonergic psychedelics like DOM and LSD in rodent drug discrimination tests and this generalization can be blocked by serotonin 5-HT2 receptor antagonists.
+On the other hand, a fairly selective serotonin 5-HT2A receptor antagonist did not affect harmaline's substitution of ibogaine in rodent drug discrimination tests.
+Moreover, unlike psychedelics, ibogaine does not produce the head-twitch response in rodents.

+Monoamine oxidase inhibition and Parkinson's disease

 The extract of the liana Banisteriopsis caapi has been used by the tribes of the Amazon as an entheogen and was described as a hallucinogen in the middle of the 19th century.
 In early 20th century, European pharmacists identified harmine as the active substance.
 This discovery stimulated the interest to further investigate its potential as a medicine.
 For example, Louis Lewin, a prominent pharmacologist, demonstrated a dramatic benefit in neurological impairments after injections of B. caapi in patients with postencephalitic Parkinsonism.
 By 1930, it was generally agreed that hypokinesia, drooling, mood, and sometimes rigidity improved by treatment with harmine.
 Altogether, 25 studies had been published in the 1920s and 1930s about patients with Parkinson's disease and postencephalitic Parkinsonism.
 The pharmacological effects of harmine have been attributed mainly to its central monoamine oxidase (MAO) inhibitory properties.
 In-vivo and rodent studies have shown that extracts of Banisteriopsis caapi and also Peganum harmala lead to striatal dopamine release.
 Furthermore, harmine supports the survival of dopaminergic neurons in MPTP-treated mice.
 Since harmine also antagonizes N-methyl-d-aspartate (NMDA) receptors, some researchers speculatively attributed the rapid improvement in patients with Parkinson's disease to these antiglutamatergic effects.
 However, the advent of synthetic anticholinergic drugs at that time led to the total abandonment of harmine.